Theresienstadt Ghetto and the Red Cross: "Beautification" (February 1944–June 1944)

 In February 1944, the SS embarked on a "beautification" (Verschönerung) campaign in order to prepare the ghetto for the Red Cross visit.
 Many "Prominent" prisoners and Danish Jews were re-housed in private, superior quarters.
-The streets were renamed and cleaned; sham shops and a school was set up; the SS encouraged the prisoners to perform an increasing number of cultural activities, which exceeded that of an ordinary town in peacetime.
+The streets were renamed and cleaned; sham shops and a school were set up; the SS encouraged the prisoners to perform an increasing number of cultural activities, which exceeded that of an ordinary town in peacetime.
 As part of the preparations, 7,503 people were sent to the Theresienstadt family camp at Auschwitz in May 1944; the transports targeted sick, elderly, and disabled people who had no place in the ideal Jewish settlement.
 In late May, Paul Eppstein, Otto Zucker, and other Theresienstadt leaders were allowed to sign SS-dictated letters, which were sent to the Aid and Rescue Committee, a Jewish organization in Budapest.
 Rudolf Kastner, the leader of the committee, forwarded the letter abroad.

 It is unclear to what extent the ICRC valued making an accurate report on Theresienstadt, given that it had access to independent information confirming that prisoners were transported to Auschwitz and murdered there.
 Leo Janowitz, a member of the Theresienstadt self-administration, had been on the first transport to the family camp in September 1943.
 The next month, the Auschwitz camp administration allowed him to send a letter to Fritz Ullmann, a Jewish Agency representative in Geneva, with a list of prisoners deported from Theresienstadt.
 On 16 June 1944, the BBC European Service reported:

 23 June 1944 visit

 The commission that visited on June 23, 1944, included Maurice Rossel, a representative of the ICRC; E. Juel-Henningsen, the head physician at the Danish Ministry of Health; and Franz Hvass, the top civil servant at the Danish Foreign Ministry.
 Swiss historians Sébastien Farré and Yan Schubert view the choice of the young and inexperienced Rossel as indicative of the ICRC's indifference to Jewish suffering.
 However, Swiss historian Jean-Claude Favez argues that the SS were eager to show Theresienstadt to Burckhardt or another high-ranking ICRC representative, while the ICRC worried that such attention would legitimize Nazi propaganda.

 On 23 June 1944, the visitors were led on a tour through the "Potemkin village".
 The visitors spent eight hours inside Theresienstadt, led on a predetermined path and only allowed to speak with Danish Jews and selected representatives, including Paul Eppstein.
 Driven in a limousine by an SS officer posing as his driver, Eppstein was forced to deliver an SS-written speech describing Theresienstadt as "a normal country town" of which he was "mayor", and give the visitors fabricated statistical data on the ghetto.
-He still had a black eye from a beating administered by Rahm, and attempted to warn Rossel that there was "no way out" for Theresienstadt prisoners.
+He still had a black eye from a beating administered by commandant Karl Rahm, and attempted to warn Rossel that there was "no way out" for Theresienstadt prisoners.
 A soccer game and performance of the children's opera Brundibár were also staged for the guests.